Lalith Jayasinghe

 Lieutenant Colonel J.A.
-Lalith Jayasinghe PWV, WWV, RWP, RSP (29 April 1976 - 26 November 2008) was a special forces officer in the Sri Lanka Army, who was posthumously awarded the Parama Weera Vibhushanaya (PWV) the highest award for combat bravery in Sri Lanka.
+Lalith Jayasinghe PWV, WWV, RWP, RSP (29 April 1976 - 26 November 2008) was a special forces officer in the Sri Lanka Army, who was posthumously awarded the Parama Weera Vibhushanaya (PWV), the highest award for combat bravery in Sri Lanka.

 He was killed in November 2008, while leading a seven-man special forces team on a covert operation 30 km behind enemy lines into territory held by the Liberation Tigers of Tamil Eelam (LTTE).

 Education and family

 Jayasinghe was educated at Avissawella President's College (Previously Nava Kanishta Vidyalaya) and Lumbini College Colombo 05.
 He was also a member of the school's Rugby team.

-He married Kaushalya Rodrigo in January 2008, at the time of his death in November 2008 she was five months pregnant.
+He married Kaushalya Rodrigo in January 2008.
+At the time of his death in November 2008 she was five months pregnant.

 Military career

-Jayasinghe enlisted to the Regular Force of the Sri Lanka Army on 22 January 1997, as a cadet officer.
+Jayasinghe enlisted in the Regular Force of the Sri Lanka Army on 22 January 1997, as a cadet officer.
 He received training at the Bangladesh Military Academy, where he followed Course 3 offered by the college.
-On completion of his training, Jayasinghe was commissioned as a second lieutenant to the 6th Regiment of the Gemunu Watch.
+On completion of his training, Jayasinghe was commissioned as a second lieutenant into the 6th Regiment of the Gemunu Watch.
 He was later selected to undergo Special Forces training.
-After following Special Forces Training Course–24, which he successfully completed, he received Special Forces credentials following which He was then assigned to the 3rd Special Forces Regiment.
+After following Special Forces Training Course–24, which he successfully completed, he received Special Forces credentials following which he was then assigned to the 3rd Special Forces Regiment.

-In addition to basic training, Jayasignhe had undergone several specialized training courses, both locally and overseas.
+In addition to basic training, Jayasinghe had undergone several specialized training courses, both locally and overseas.
 These include the successful completion of training courses offered by India, China, United States and Bangladesh.
 He had also received training in military training centers of the Sri Lanka Army in Minneriya, Ganemulla, Uva Kudaoya and Diyatalawa areas.
 Jayasinghe was promoted to captain, and later, to the rank of major within a time period of ten years.
 He had functioned as a platoon commander, company commander and also a commanding officer during this time.

 Jayasinghe was a specialist in long range reconnaissance patrol operations, and had helped achieve many victories for the Sri Lanka Army during the Sri Lankan Civil War.
 This includes participating in the neutralisation of Vaithilingam Sornalingam, alias Colonel Shankar, a senior commander of the LTTE, its intelligence leader Charles (killed in January 2008), and Sea Tiger Deputy Leader Kangai Amaran in June 2001.